hmccode/hmccode.github.io/_posts/2016-10-10-source-code-projects.md

 ##### Mobile Apps

 Although it is part of Voila, we opted to make this a project on its own i.e. VoilaMobileApps.
-It contains Voila Mobile Apps (Adarsh).
+It contains Voila Mobile Apps.

 ##### Sites